 With right of access to a resource comes the responsibility to use the resource both correctly and wisely.
 Along with access to digital devices comes the availability of material that may not be considered to be of educational value within the context of the school setting.
 Monitoring and controlling all such material is impossible.
-BMCHS expects students to properly use the Internet for educational research.
+BMCHS expects students to properly use the Internet for educational purposes.
 On a global network such as the Internet, it is impossible to control the content of all available materials; therefore, any and all use of the network must be consistent with BMCHS's goals of education and research.
 In addition to internal school regulations, there are federal and state laws that apply to such use.
 BMCHS firmly believes that the valuable information and interaction available on this worldwide network far outweighs the possibility of users accidentally procuring material that is not consistent with the educational goals within our school.
-In addition, BMCHS has installed a web-filtering product on its network to help ensure users do not gain access to inappropriate content.
+Therefore, BMCHS has installed a web-filtering product on its network to help limit users accidental exposure to inappropriate content.